Robin-Rounthwaite/Kinase-Consensus-Search/readme.txt

 For consensus_search.py
-Kinase Consensus Search Program, by Robin Rounthwaite Present functionality: finds and marks Aurora B kinase consensus sequences found on a given protein by bolding and underlining them in the sequence, and additionally provides a list with relevant information about each sequence (i.e. the protein sequence, where it is in the protein, and how evolutionarily conserved it is via a simple numerical
+Kinase Consensus Search Program, by Robin Rounthwaite Present functionality: Creates an html file, which finds and marks Aurora B kinase consensus sequences found on a given protein by bolding and underlining them in the sequence, and additionally provides a list with relevant information about each sequence (i.e. the protein sequence, where it is in the protein, and how evolutionarily conserved it is via a simple numerical